RM Athletes adjusting to new reality with virtual sports

 Amidst the chaos of coronavirus, student athletes are facing uncertain times regarding the future of high school sports.
 Although Karen Solomon, the Maryland State Superintendent of Schools, announced schools could move forward with their fall season, Montgomery County chose the virtual sports alternative, fearing sports could unknowingly expose students to COVID-19.
 Now, virtual sports has become the new normal for many, but what exactly do they entail?

 The general opinion on virtual sports has been less than favorable.
-“I personally don’t like virtual sports just because I can’t practice with my team or do workouts with them,” said Turesson.
+“I personally don’t like virtual sports just because I can’t practice with my team or do workouts with them,” Turesson said.
 “That’s the most fun thing about cross country so it sucks not being able to run with other people.”
 A big part of team sports is the team itself.
 The sense of community built between teammates and coaches alike is now being lost.

 Virtual athletics has been a drastic and negative change from what most student athletes are used to.
 Many expressed their regrets over this season, but think these decisions are for the best of them.
 Hopefully, as Maryland’s number of new cases reaches a manageable point, these student athletes are able to return to the field to participate in their final year as rockets.